darktable-org/dtdocs/content/module-reference/processing-modules/exposure.md

 : Define the target level for automatic exposure correction (EV) relative to the white point of the camera.

 black level correction (manual and automatic modes)
+: Adjust the black level point to unclip negative RGB values.

+---

-: Adjust the black level point to unclip negative RGB values. _N.B.
-Do not use this to add more density in blacks as this can clip near-black colors out of gamut by generating negative RGB values.
-This causes problems with some modules later in the pixelpipe._
+**Note:** Do not use the black level correction to add more density in blacks as this can clip near-black colors out of gamut by generating negative RGB values.
+This can cause problems with some modules later in the pixelpipe.

+---